Trebacz/Glasshousestore/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 Reason :

-* Our Plugin's script works/fetches the data based on the GA's default tracker ('ga' in the case of Universal Analytics script used in our plugin).
+* Our Plugin's script works/fetches the data based on the GTAG's default tracker ('gtag' in the case of Universal Analytics script used in our plugin).
 While you implement the UA tracking script from your GTM, the script in your store may not be able to initialize the tracker, which in turn will hinder the plugin from populating insights in your Analytics account.

+= Does your plugin supports new Global Site Tag (gtag.js)? =

+Yes our plugin supports new Global Site Tag (gtag.js).

+= Since I have Implemented Old GA Script (UA Script) Manually in my store, I didn't enable Add Global site Tracking Code option gtag.js, but seems that it is not working. =

+When you have the Old UA script implemented Manually in your store, it is not working with our plugin.

+Reason :

+* Our Plugin's script works/fetches the data based on the GTAG's default tracker ('gtag' in the case of Universal Analytics script used in our plugin).
+While you implement the Old UA tracking script manually, the script in your store may not be able to initialize the tracker, which in turn will hinder the plugin from populating insights in your Analytics account.

 = Where I can see my all Enhanced Ecommerce Reports (Eg. Sales Report,Product Performance Report)? =